 Say you bought an under-construction property and have not moved in yet but you are paying the EMIs.
 In this case, your eligibility to claim interest on the home loan as a deduction begins only upon completion of construction or immediately if you buy a fully constructed property.

 So, does this mean you would not enjoy any tax benefits on the interest paid during the period falling between the borrowing of loan and completion of construction?
-No.
+Yes, it will be available but with some conditions and in future years.

-The Income Tax Act allows to claim a deduction of such interest also, called the pre-construction interest.
-A deduction in five equal instalments starting from the year the property is acquired or construction is completed is allowed, over and above the deduction you are otherwise eligible to claim from your house property income.
+The Income Tax Act allows you to claim a deduction for such interest, which is also called pre-construction interest.
+You are allowed to deduct it in five equal instalments starting from the year the property is acquired or construction is completed, over and above the deduction you are otherwise eligible to claim from your house property income.
 However, the maximum eligibility remains capped at Rs 2 lakh.

-For example, you have availed a home loan for construction and pay interest of Rs 10,000 a month.
-Construction of the house was completed in 2019 after two years.
-Hence, you can start claiming the pre-construction interest of Rs 2.4 lakh (approx) paid by you only after the construction gets completed in five equal instalments starting from 2019.
-Maximum interest deduction under Section 24(b) is capped to Rs 2 lakh (including current year interest + pre-construction interest).
+For example, you availed a home loan in April 2021 for construction and paid an interest of Rs 10,000 a month.
+Construction of the house was completed in April 2023 after two years.
+Hence, you can start claiming the pre-construction interest of Rs 2.4 lakh (approx) paid by you only after the construction gets completed in five equal instalments starting from the year 2023-24.
+Maximum interest deduction under Section 24(b) is capped at Rs 2 lakh (including current year interest + pre-construction interest).
+So if you paid interest of Rs.
+1,20,000 during the year 2023-24 then you can claim a total interest deduction of Rs.
+1,68,000 (i.e., Rs.
+1,20,000 as current year interest and Rs.
+48,000 as 1/5th installment of pre-construction interest).

-However, if your home loan is eligible for deduction under Section 80EEA, you can claim an additional deduction of Rs 1.5 lakh.
+Further, if your home loan is eligible for deduction under Section 80EEA, you can claim an additional deduction of Rs 1.5 lakh over and above the limit of Rs.
+2 lakhs u/s 24(b).
 We have discussed Section 80EEA later in this article.

-The principal paid on the home loan EMI for the year is allowed as a deduction under Section 80C.
-The maximum amount that can be claimed is up to Rs 1.5 lakh.
+The principal paid on the home loan EMI for the year is allowed as a deduction under section 80C.
+The maximum amount that can be claimed under this section is up to Rs 1.5 lakh.

 But to claim this deduction, the house property should not be sold within five years of possession.
 Otherwise, the deduction claimed earlier will be added back to your income in the year of sale.